“Relapse” has a lot of different meanings for everyone. To me, relapse is what happened in May of 2019.

 Since then, things have been going better.
 I still have my bad days—but everyone does.
 Once I learned that no one expects me to be perfect or to have my life together all the time—and it took time—it made everything a little easier.
 I know that my being in a good place most of the time doesn’t mean that I still can’t struggle.
 I now know that asking for help does not mean that I have failed at recovering.

-Please click here to read other pieces pertaining to suicidal ideation
+Please click here to read Tamara Feldman’s other pieces

 MAKE YOUR DIFFERENCE: CLICK HERE TO SUBMIT A PIECE TO OUR BLOG